How to Build a Mobile App For Retail Business?

 By promoting loyalty programs, you can also increase the flow of visitors to your stores.
 According to Wefi, some brands managed to increase the number of visits up to 85%!

-Profiles will remain a super important part of any mobile app for retail business in 2017.
+Profiles will remain a super important part of any mobile app for retail business.
 They fulfill several vital tasks:

 - save personal customer information like payment details, a list of previous orders and so on;